Demian's Gamebook Web Page

 More reviews by utfanatic

-Users Who Own This Item: 20FacesOfFate (Sixth Printing), Alatar001, AlHazred, Ardennes, auximenes, B0N0V0X, bigcobra, bookwormjeff, Chanticrow, convict7421, Crazyscotsman, CSquared, Cyan, damieng, dArtagnan, datastorm, dave2002a, Demian, Dirk Omnivore, drystan, duckhugger, Eamonn McCusker, EegahInc, Erikwinslow, exaquint (2nd, 6th, 7th), Ffghtermedic, firefoxpdm, fraze, fushek, Garrick Muttley, Gartax, gebuzuki (second printing July 1982), Greeneuva, Grifter, gryff, hadlee73, Himynameistony, hoops4ever, horrorbusiness, jdreller, Joe_TC, jr, Jubal, karalynn, katatonius, katzcollection, keving, Khellendros, killagarilla, kinderstef, KJB, kleme, knginatl ("pick-a-path", blue bar top, purple bar top, "choose your paths"), Lambchop, LordJR, lugh, MacbthPSW, marnaudo, mattender, mcd, mlvoss, momaw27, Morthynmir, Naniyue, nelsondesign, NEMO, Nomad, nordik, novelist1982 (1980 Print, worn), ntar, outspaced, Pessimeister, PlanewalkerGroup (Signed: First Printing), plowboy, Pseudo_Intellectual, redpiper05, RonaldFrobnitz, Ronie1976, Sheridan77, SherlockHolmes, Sockpuppet999, spragmatic, strawberry_brite, ThaRid, ThisIslandEarth, toadhjo, twar, utfanatic, Virtua Sinner, Von Scotty, waktool (US 2nd), wonderfly, Yalius, zat
+Users Who Own This Item: 20FacesOfFate (Sixth Printing), Alatar001, AlHazred, Ardennes, Arkadia, auximenes, B0N0V0X, bigcobra, bookwormjeff, Chanticrow, convict7421, Crazyscotsman, CSquared, Cyan, damieng, dArtagnan, datastorm, dave2002a, Demian, Dirk Omnivore, drystan, duckhugger, Eamonn McCusker, EegahInc, Erikwinslow, exaquint (2nd, 6th, 7th), Ffghtermedic, firefoxpdm, fraze, fushek, Garrick Muttley, Gartax, gebuzuki (second printing July 1982), Greeneuva, Grifter, gryff, hadlee73, Himynameistony, hoops4ever, horrorbusiness, jdreller, Joe_TC, jr, Jubal, karalynn, katatonius, katzcollection, keving, Khellendros, killagarilla, kinderstef, KJB, kleme, knginatl ("pick-a-path", blue bar top, purple bar top, "choose your paths"), Lambchop, lek, LordJR, lugh, MacbthPSW, marnaudo, mattender, mcd, mlvoss, momaw27, Morthynmir, Naniyue, nelsondesign, NEMO, Nomad, nordik, novelist1982 (1980 Print, worn), ntar, outspaced, Pessimeister, PlanewalkerGroup (Signed: First Printing), plowboy, Pseudo_Intellectual, redpiper05, RonaldFrobnitz, Ronie1976, Sheridan77, SherlockHolmes, Sockpuppet999, spragmatic, strawberry_brite, ThaRid, ThisIslandEarth, toadhjo, twar, utfanatic, Virtua Sinner, Von Scotty, waktool (US 2nd), wonderfly, Yalius, zat

-Users Who Want This Item: bonhomme, exaquint (1st, 5th), hanbaoge, jeremydouglass, karatelips, lek, Ryuran333, snakefire77, stock, Trachalio (Used to own), yermither
+Users Who Want This Item: bonhomme, exaquint (1st, 5th), hanbaoge, jeremydouglass, karatelips, Ryuran333, snakefire77, stock, Trachalio (Used to own), yermither

 Users with Extra Copies: Blame it on Rio